Selective031/RazorBoard/README.md

-# RazorBoard 1.0 rev. E
+# RazorBoard 1.0 rev. E (Soon also RazorBoard 1.2)

 Welcome to Razorboard!
 This is the first GA version of RazorBoard.